ankouros/pTerminal/docs/lan-teams.md

   - TCP sync port
   - team summaries (id + name)
 - Peers are considered active while announcements are seen within ~20 seconds.
+  - Announcements include an HMAC when a secret is configured.

 ## Sync Transport